Skip to main content

 Turner

-Natalie works with localities to help them build age-friendly communities.
+Natalie works to create more age-friendly homes and communities.

-Natalie joined the Centre for Ageing Better in 2016, where her role is to help create more places where people can enjoy later life.
+Natalie joined the Centre for Ageing Better in 2016.
+Her role is to help create more age-friendly homes and communities where people can live longer, healthier lives and keep doing the things that matter to them.

 Natalie has been working on ageing issues locally, nationally, and internationally since 2010.
 She was previously at AARP in Washington, DC translating international practice for a US audience, and also at Age UK London.